 Long-term Care Quality

 Additionally, we also would like to draw your attention to the fact that this nursing home received favorable long-term care marks this year.
 We gave them one of our more impressive grades in that category, with a B. This proved to be the facility's second highest grade.
 For prospective patients looking for a permanent residence as opposed to skilled nursing, long-term care is an important category.
 In addition to looking at the quantity of care provided by nurses and other staff, we looked at the number of residents vaccinated for pneumonia.
-This facility gave the vaccine to 92.65306 percent of its residents.
+This facility gave the vaccine to 87.79527 percent of its residents.
 This is a few points lower than we anticipated but still a respectable figure.
-Finally, this nursing home was able to limit hospitalizations.
-In fact, it had only 0.04 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.
+Although its vaccination rate was a bit lower than we hoped for, at least this facility was able to limit hospitalizations.
+In fact, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Does this page answer your questions about Cleveland Health Care Center?

-Moving on to another strength for this facility, it also earned an elite nursing grade.
-In fact, we gave this facility an D. The nursing rating assesses several datapoints, however, the most important one is the level of nurse hours spent with patients.
-This nursing home provides 0.4 hours of nursing care per resident per day.
-This is a much lower figure than we are used to seeing.
-Finally, we also assessed some nursing quality measures in computing our nursing ratings.
-This nursing home fared well in the area of avoiding pressure ulcers and major falls.
+Turning to another strength for this facility, it also received an elite nursing rating.
+In fact, we gave this nursing home a score of D. Nursing ratings are based in large part on levels of nurse staffing.
+This facility provided just 0.4 hours of nursing care per resident per day.
+This is a very low total compared to most nursing homes.
+Lastly, we also looked at some nursing quality-based metrics in computing our nursing scores.
+This nursing home performed well in terms of avoiding pressure ulcers and major falls.

 Short-term Care Quality